Nicholas Poppe: Academic career

 Poppe spoke fluent Mongolian and attained an unmatched familiarity with Mongolian oral literature.
 His research focused on studies of the Altaic language family, especially Khalkha-Mongolian and Buryat-Mongolian, and on studies of the folklore of these and related languages.
 He wrote manuals and grammars of written and colloquial Khalkha-Mongolian and Buriat-Mongolian, Yakut, the Alar dialect, and Bashkir.

 His publications in the realm of Mongolian oral literature include eleven volumes of Mongolian epics, collections of Mongolian sayings, songs, and fairy tales, and Mongolian versions of works in Sanskrit.

 After 1949, Poppe wrote mostly in German and English, in addition to Russian.
 Regardless of the language he used, his writing was remarkable for its simplicity and clarity.
 As a result, his works are easily comprehensible to specialists and non-specialists alike.

 Works

 Poppe was a highly prolific scholar.
 A bibliography of his publications from 1924 to 1987 includes 284 books and articles and 205 book reviews.
 Between 1949 and 1968 — a period during which he was teaching 16 to 17 hours a week at the University of Washington, with only three months in the summer for uninterrupted research — he wrote 217 works, including over 40 books.

 The secret of his high productivity, as he jokingly described it, was that while other people were enjoying "the beautiful surroundings of Seattle, climbing the mountains or sailing the waters", "he sits at his desk, wearing out one typewriter after the other like other people wear out their shoes".

 Publications

+This list of publications is based on "Nicholas Poppe Bibliography 1977–1982" by Arista Maria Cirtautas.